JanHerca/urantiapedia/output/wikijs/en/help/languages.md

 The language codes must follow the ISO 639-1 standard with two letters for each language. https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes

+As new translations of _The Urantia Book_ become available, they will be added to Urantiapedia, and the list of supported languages ​​will be expanded.

 ## Quotation marks

 These are the correct quotation marks to use in each language: